Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/presentation.md

 The generated view models will contain platform-independent logic and actions for the view, as supported by the Xomega Framework.
 If the main data object for the view has a `list="true"` attribute set, then Xomega will generate a standard *Search View* with an optional criteria panel and a results grid.
 Otherwise, Xomega will generate a *Details View* for editing object details.

-If you need to add or change any behavior for the generated view model, then you can set the `customize="true"` attribute on the `ui:`view-model` element, and Xomega will create and use a subclass of the generated view model, where you can add **custom platform-independent code**, or override any of the methods from the generated view model.
+If you need to add or change any behavior for the generated view model, then you can set the `customize="true"` attribute on the `ui:view-model` element, and Xomega will create and use a subclass of the generated view model, where you can add **custom platform-independent code**, or override any of the methods from the generated view model.

 ### Legacy layout config